tianyingw/tianyingw.github.io/gallery.md

 connecting both mean abundance and the variability to different covariates, and build valid statistical inference procedures for both parameter estimation and hypothesis testing.
 Through comprehensive simulation studies and real data applications, the proposed ZIPG method provides significant insights into distinguished differential variability and abundance.

-## Shiny app: visualizing nonlinear transcriptome-wide association studies based on quantile regression models
+## Genome Browser (Shiny app): visualizing nonlinear transcriptome-wide association studies based on quantile regression models
 - Student name: Weijing Yin.
 (This work was conducted as a summer project when Yin was a sophomore undergraduate student at Tsinghua University.)
 - **Summary:** This visualization is based on QTWAS, a quantile regression model for Transcriptome-wide Association Studies (TWAS).
 Here we provide QTWAS results on the summary statistics from ten GWAS studies on brain disorders, including five neuropsychiatric traits: schizophrenia (SCZ), attention-deficit/hyperactivity disorder (ADHD), bipolar disorder (BD), autism spectrum disorder (ASD), and major depressive disorder (MDD); and four neurodegenerative traits: Alzheimer’s disease (AD_Kunkle and AD_Jansen), Parkinson’s disease (PD), multiple sclerosis (MS) and amyotrophic lateral sclerosis (ALS).
 For further information, please visit the QTWAS project page: https://tianyingw.github.io/QTWAS/.
 - **Link:** (will be added soon)